 A way of adding the stats you learnt about in the previous section by way of enchanting your gear and items.
 We take you through what are the best enchantments (depending on your budget) for you and your class.

 Another way of adding stats to your gear is by inserting gems into said gear which has empty sockets available.
 We’ll show you what gems you should go for, depending on what stats you already have and according to your budget.

 Reforging was a method used to adjust your stats by taking away from what you don’t need and putting those numbers into stats you have more need for.
 This has since been removed with the Release of Warlords of Draenor.

-Professions provide 3 things to your character: a passive buff, items to craft & use and items to craft & sell.
+Professions provide 2 things to your character: items to craft & use and items to craft & sell.
 We’ll go through each profession and provide you with the benefits those professions can give your class.

 Consumables are elixirs and potions your character can drink (consume) to further enhance your healing ability, albeit for a limited time (usually 1 to 2 hours).
 We’ll show you the most beneficial consumables to increase your healing ability.

 Is your Holy Paladin an alt?
 Have you got a high level character already?
 Speed up the levelling process with these Holy Paladin Bind on Account Heirloom pieces!

 Let’s start covering the Holy Paladin more by navigating to the Holy Paladin Spells page to begin with.